Introduction: How to 3D Print a Robotic Worm Segment

-1. A 3D printer capable of printing standard ninjaflex
+1. A 3D Printer(Must be capable of printing standard NinjaFlex)

 2. Ninjaflex Filament